-Sharing God’s love and truth through the Bible-based teachings of Martin Luther, your church home at Faith Lutheran promises a welcoming and supportive environment for every individual who walks through our doors.
+Sharing God’s love and truth through the Bible-based teachings of Martin Luther, Faith Lutheran Church promises a welcoming and supportive environment for every individual who walks through our doors.

-After more than 50 years of strengthening our ties within the community of Hesperia and the rest of the high desert, our congregation is a family.
-Adhering to our mission set out for us by our founders in 1966, we still keep reaching out to those in search of redemption and strength through the Lord.
+After more than 50 years of strengthening our ties within the community of Hesperia and the rest of the high desert, our congregation has become a family.
+Adhering to our mission set out for us by our founders in 1966, our Lutheran church in Hesperia still keeps reaching out to those in search of redemption and strength through the Lord.

-Led by Reverend Brad Viken, each service is geared to help all believers, old and new, restore and solidify their faith in God.
-As a congregation focused on the spiritual needs of the individual, we want to invite you to discover the personal benefits of church.
+Led by Reverend Brad Viken, each of our church services is geared to help believers of any age restore and solidify their faith in God.
+As a congregation focused on the spiritual needs of the individual, we want to invite you to discover the personal benefits of attending church services in Hesperia.
 As your family in Christ, we seek to share the love of God through fellowship and praise.
 Find out more about our open and supportive mission through any of our ministries today.
 As spiritual leaders in the high desert, we welcome you and yours!

-When Pastor Horn was called to Abilene, Texas, the Reverend Gerald Discher, Pastor of Ascension, Apple Valley, assumed the pastorate also of Faith.
+When Pastor Horn was called to Abilene, Texas, the Reverend Gerald Discher, Pastor of Ascension, Apple Valley, assumed pastoral duties of Faith Lutheran Church.
 Seven months later, on January 26, 1964, the Reverend Harvey Schaffer was installed as the pastor of Zion Lutheran Church and Faith Mission.

 When Pastor Discher was called to Texas, the Reverend Charles Vanderhyde was called to pastor the dual parish of Ascension Lutheran Church and Faith Mission.

-On September 18, 1966, seventy-seven persons were received as charter members of Faith Lutheran Church, and the congregation was received as a member of the Southern California District of the Lutheran Church Missouri Synod.
-At that time we were meeting in the Congregational Church buildings (the old Hesperia school) on Main and C Streets.
+On September 18, 1966, 77 persons were received as charter members of Faith Lutheran Church, and the congregation was received as a member of the Southern California District of the Lutheran Church Missouri Synod.
+At that time, our church was meeting in the Congregational Church buildings (the old Hesperia school) on Main and C Streets.

-The afternoon of October 28, 1973, a ground breaking ceremony was held on the Seventh Street property.
-Our first service in our own building was held May 19, 1974, and it has been our home ever since.
+The afternoon of October 28, 1973, a groundbreaking ceremony was held on the Seventh Street property.
+The first church service in our own building was held May 19, 1974, and it has been our home ever since.

-Even in what seemed to be our darkest hour, the Lord immediately provided us with an Interim Minister: Reverend Robert W. Wolter, who was installed on August 17, 1997.
-Pastor Wolter kept our flock focused on the bigger picture and the future of Faith Lutheran Church for the next two years.
+Even in what seemed to be our darkest hour, the Lord immediately provided us with Reverend Robert W. Wolter, who was installed on August 17, 1997.
+Pastor Wolter kept our flock focused on the bigger picture and on the future of Faith Lutheran Church for the next two years.
 It was during this time that the Building Committee met for the first time on February 12, 1998.
-Over the next 18 months an architect and a sanctuary design would be chosen and the voters approved hiring a Capital Campaign Consultant to begin the process of constructing a new sanctuary.
+Over the next 18 months, an architect and a sanctuary design would be chosen and the voters approved hiring a capital campaign consultant to begin the process of constructing a new sanctuary.

-In the winter of 2011 the church experienced a devastating fire in the fellowship hall building.
-Several items were damaged and destroyed, but by God’s grace much of the church along with many historical documents were spared.
-Many changes happened during this time and the congregation worked together to re-build.
-In many ways, the fire strengthened the bonds of parishioners.
+In the winter of 2011, the church experienced a devastating fire in the fellowship hall building.
+Several items were damaged and destroyed, but by God’s grace, much of the church along with many historical documents were spared.
+Many changes happened during this time and the congregation worked together to rebuild.
+In many ways, the fire strengthened the bonds of parishioners within our church.
 The congregation focused on being “on fire” for Christ.

-In 2015, the church began to prepare for the upcoming 50th Anniversary of our charter service on September 18, 1966.
-Exactly 50 years later on September 18, 2016 the church planned and celebrated “50 Years of Faith”, pointing to the past, present, and future of Faith Lutheran Church.
+In 2015, we began to prepare for the upcoming 50th anniversary of our charter service on September 18, 1966.
+Exactly 50 years later on September 18, 2016 the church planned and celebrated an event titled “50 Years of Faith,” pointing to the past, present, and future of Faith Lutheran Church.